 - when you use our Live Chat service

 We use and disclose data, which does not identify individuals, for statistical purposes to develop and enhance CLEO activities and services.
 We may also collect personal information required to satisfy legal, government, and regulatory obligations.

-A cookie is a small text file containing a unique identification number that is transferred from a website to the hard drive of your computer so that the website may identify separate visitors to the site and track users' activities on the website.
-A cookie will not let a website know any personally identifiable information about you, such as your real name and address.
+A cookie is a small text file containing a unique identification number that is transferred from any website you are on to the hard drive of your computer so that the website may identify separate visitors to the site and track users' activities on the website.
+A cookie will not give a website any personally identifiable information about you, such as your name and address.

-- Preserve and expire visitor sessions on the site (keeping visitors signed in after authenticating or preserving data between steps of a proces; and ending the session after a period of inactivity)
+- Preserve and expire visitor sessions on the site (keeping visitors signed in after authenticating or saving data; and ending the session after a period of inactivity)

 - Store font size preferences on the site

 - Enable web analytic tools

 Visitors who wish to opt out of cookies should review the help documentation for their browser software to decline or selectively decline cookies.
 Visitors can also regularly delete their browser and cookie history.
 Note that declining cookies may adversely impact site performance for you.

 The Steps to Justice website uses Google Analytics to track performance.
 Google Analytics uses persistent cookies to track visitor sessions, visitors across multiple sessions, and referral sources to the Steps to Justice website.
 We also track the performance of promotional links to our site.